 New Career Opportunities (with Occupational Similarities)

-At CISA, becoming a “veteran” does not mean the end of your service.
-We hire veterans based on the skills and abilities of the individual, working closely with them to find and build lasting careers within the agency.
+At CISA, becoming a “Veteran” does not mean the end of your service.
+We hire Veterans based on the skills and abilities of the individual, working closely with them to find and build lasting careers within the agency.
 Frequently, there are direct correlations between military occupations and civilian industries.
 In most cases, it is relatively easy to walk a Military Occupational Specialty (MOS) over to a military occupation group and further crosswalk it over to a corresponding civilian industry.
-We offer paths to over 53 career fields similar to jobs veterans held during their service years.
+We offer paths to over 53 career fields similar to jobs Veterans held during their service years.

 Opportunities for Reservists

 CISA offers flexibility and benefits for reservists.
-We value the insights and training reservist gain while on active assignments.
+We value the insights and training reservists gain while on active assignments.
 The work reservists do out of uniform is potentially similar to the work required of current opportunities at CISA.
 Qualifying active duty means active duty by a covered employee pursuant to a call or order, as described in 5 U.S.C.
 5538(a).
 See Part 1 of Appendix D in the OPM Policy Guidance.

 Military Spouse Recruitment and Retention

-Veterans’ preference is a special eligibility designed to thank veterans for their service, recognize their economic loss, and restore them to a favorable competitive position for federal employment.
+Veterans’ preference is a special eligibility designed to thank Veterans for their service, recognize their economic loss and restore them to a favorable competitive position for federal employment.
 Veterans can apply for positions under the Veterans Recruitment Appointment (VRA) up to GS-11, the Veterans Employment Opportunities Act (VEOA), or the 30% or More Disabled Veteran Appointment Authority.
-You can learn more about veteran preference at FedsHireVets.
+You can learn more about Veteran preference at FedsHireVets.

-Veterans are invited to send their resume and veteran documentation (DD-214, VA letter, etc.) to firstname.lastname@example.org.
+Veterans are invited to send their resume and Veteran documentation (DD-214, VA letter, etc.) to email@example.com.
 Please redact personally identifiable information (PII) before emailing.

-Apply through USAJOBS:
+How to Apply through USAJOBS:

 Create your account on www.usajobs.gov; upload your resume and supporting documents, as requested in the announcement.
-Click the “Apply” button on the announcement, attach your resume and supporting documents, and answer the assessment questions.
+Click the “Apply” button on the announcement, attach your resume and supporting documents and answer the assessment questions.
 You may also be directed to submit a longer USAHire Assessment.

 Tip: Make your resume searchable on USAJOBS.
-Only Word, text-based PDF, and text files are searchable.
-Log into your USAJOBS account then select “Documents” from left navigation menu.
+Only Word, text-based PDF and text files are searchable.
+Log into your USAJOBS account, then select “Documents” from left navigation menu.
 Upload your resume or build a resume with USAJOBS.
 On the “Documents” page, check “Searchable” next to the resume you want federal hiring managers to view.